 On the last day of my trip to Philadelphia I was eager to take a mural walking tour of the many mosaic and murals that you find all around the city.
 I was taken aback by the number and variety of murals that I saw while on a city bus tour.
-As it is impossible to see them all in one day (there are almost 4,000), instead, I decided to take a two hour mural and mosaic tour with Elise from MuralArts.org.
+As it is impossible to see them all in one day (there are over 4,000), instead, I decided to take a two hour mural and mosaic tour with Elise from MuralArts.org.

 The Mural Arts Program is the largest public art program in America, dedicated to the belief that art ignites change.
 It began in 1984 when artist Jane Golden lead the Philadelphia Anti-Graffiti Network to re-channel the creative work of local graffiti writers.
 Back then, many would not have called graffiti art but likely more of a defacement of public property.
 This did not deter from her believing that art is a conduit of change for both individuals and a community as a whole.
 She encouraged artists to work on community projects and focus on cleaning up and replacing the graffiti with street art.
 Developing a program that brought structure, guidance and more importantly income and artistic recognition to Philadelphia, as artists were paid for their work and work that was done on murals, the PAGN took off.
 Thirty years later, Mural Arts has united artists and communities through a collaborative process, rooted in the traditions of mural-making, to create art that transforms public spaces and individual lives.